Are you a blogger? Reviewer? Interviewer? I’ve created this page for you.

 Website and social media links:

 Becky makes her home in Dallas, Texas with her husband and three children.
-She’s the Carol Award, INSPY Award, and Inspirational Reader’s Choice Award winning author of contemporary Christian romances, My Stubborn Heart, Undeniably Yours, Meant to Be Mine, A Love Like Ours, and Her One and Only.
+She’s the Christy and Carol award winning author of heartwarming and humorous contemporary Christian romances.

 Medium Length Bio:

 Becky’s a California native who attended Baylor University, met and married a Texan, and settled in Dallas.
 She published historical romances for the general market before putting her career on hold for several years to care for her three children.
 When God called her back to writing, Becky knew He meant for her to turn her attention to Christian fiction.
 She loves writing funny, modern, and inspirational contemporary romance!
-She’s the Carol Award, INSPY Award, and Inspirational Reader’s Choice Award winning author of My Stubborn Heart, Undeniably Yours, Meant to Be Mine, A Love Like Ours, and Her One and Only.
+She’s the Christy and Carol award winning author of My Stubborn Heart, the Porter Family series, and the Bradford Sisters Romance series.

 During her childhood in California, Becky frequently produced homemade plays starring her sisters, friends, and cousins.
 These plays almost always featured a heroine, a prince, and a love story with a happy ending.
 She’s been a fan of all things romantic ever since.

 Becky and her husband lived overseas in the Caribbean and Australia before settling in Dallas, Texas.
 It was during her years abroad that Becky’s passion for reading turned into a passion for writing.
 She published three historical romances for the general market, put her career on hold for many years to care for her kids, and eventually returned to writing sheerly for the love of it.
 She’s delighted to be penning warm, wry, and heartwarming contemporary romances for the Christian market.
-She’s the Carol Award, INSPY Award, and Inspirational Reader’s Choice Award winning author of My Stubborn Heart, Undeniably Yours, Meant to Be Mine, A Love Like Ours, and Her One and Only.
+She’s the Christy and Carol award winning author of My Stubborn Heart, the Porter Family series, and the Bradford Sisters Romance series.

 These days Becky can be found failing but trying to keep up with her housework, sweating at the gym, carting her kids around town, playing tennis, hunched over her computer, eating chocolate, or collapsed on the sofa watching TV with her husband.

-Q&A with Becky about her latest novel, Her One and Only
+Q&A with Becky about her latest novel, Falling for You

 How would you describe your writing style?